Unily spring updates 2016 webinar

 Maggie: Yeah, we haven't heard from you much yet.

-Michael: Yes, you can definitely combine the licenses for Hub and Engage, so you can have a variety of people with access to 365 and all the extra Hub functionality that comes with it.
+Michael: Yes, you can definitely combine the licenses, so you can have a variety of people with access to 365 and all the extra functionality that comes with the complete digital workplace.

 Maggie: Brilliant.
-So our next question we've had is, "What examples of customization have you seen on Unily Hub?"
+So our next question we've had is, "What examples of customization have you seen across the complete digital workplace solutions?"

-Michael: Unily Hub, so the typical customizations we get asked for are integrations with maybe HR systems such as Sattle, Workday, also other social providers such as LinkedIn or maybe Facebook, so those are things we are seeing coming through but always a new request on a new project.
+Michael: So the typical customizations we get asked for are integrations with maybe HR systems such as Sattle, Workday, also other social providers such as LinkedIn or maybe Facebook, so those are things we are seeing coming through but always a new request on a new project.

 Matt: Yeah and to supplement Mike's answer there as well, some of the ones that I have seen from working with some of our Unily customers include share prices just on the home page, we've also seen adjustments to the widgets that surface beneath the smart feeds, such as the addition of an extra column of blogs, for instance, or changing the way the Trending Documents feed works instead of being the latest documents being accessed from across the business, we have seen them adjusted to reflect important policy documents from across the business, so just a few adjustments that I've seen as well there.